SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 **Possibility of missing corner cases**

-There is a good possibility that we will miss corner cases if we decide to add tests later.
+There is a good possibility that we will miss corner cases if we decide to add tests later because the cases, or the context is not fresh anymore.

 **Lack of motivation**